POLICY COUNSEL

 Much of the American public no longer believes that abortion is a tragic reality that should be safe, legal, and rare.
 The very act of abortion is now understood as a public good – good for women, good for men, and good for America.

-Each of these products of radical human autonomy is now, or will soon become, an “inviolable human right” in the progressive moral universe.
-The current administration has formally and publicly rejected the very existence of inalienable rights as given by God, and as codified by our Founders.
+Each of these products of radical human autonomy has become, an “inviolable human right” in the progressive moral universe.
+The Biden administration has formally and publicly rejected the very existence of inalienable rights as given by God, and as codified by our Founders.

 Unfortunately, most progressive rights have also been sanctioned by the Supreme Court.
 Justice Anthony Kennedy provided the model in Casey by declaring for the Court: “At the heart of liberty is the right to define one’s own concept of existence, of meaning, of the universe, and of the mystery of human life.”